rancher/charts/README.md

 # Rancher Catalog

-A currated collection of Rancher 2.0 enchanced Helm charts.
+A currated collection of Rancher 2.0 enhanced Helm charts.
 To see how catalogs are added and used in Rancher 2.0 take a look at the [docs page](https://rancher.com/docs/rancher/v2.x/en/concepts/catalogs/).

 ## Rancher Chart Structure